garystafford/foreman-vagrant/README.md

 ### Installing Foreman and Puppet Agent on Multiple VMs Using Vagrant and VirtualBox
 Automatically install and configure Foreman, the open source infrastructure life-cycle management tool, and multiple Puppet Agent VMs using Vagrant and VirtualBox.
 Project is part of my blog post, [Installing Foreman and Puppet Agent on Multiple VMs Using Vagrant and VirtualBox](http://wp.me/p1RD28-1nb).

 The ```centos7``` branch was created 8/20/2015 to reflect changes to original blog post in the ```master``` branch.
 Changes were required to fix incapability issues with the latest versions of Puppet and Foreman.
-See http://theforeman.org/manuals/1.9/index.html#3.1.2PuppetCompatibility for details.
+For details, see [Puppet Compatibility](http://theforeman.org/manuals/1.9/index.html#3.1.2PuppetCompatibility).
 Additionally, the version of CentOS on all VMs was updated from 6.6 to 7.1 and the version of Foreman was updated from 1.7 to 1.9.

 <p><a href="https://programmaticponderings.wordpress.com/?attachment_id=3459" title="New Foreman Hosts" rel="attachment"><img width="620" height="390" src="https://programmaticponderings.files.wordpress.com/2015/08/new-foreman-hosts.png?w=620" alt="New Foreman Hosts"></a></p>